Skip to main content

 caution

 It is not currently possible to switch the output language of a Project after it has been created.
-Please choose the appropriate language for your environment.
+Choose the appropriate language for your environment.

 Add Git credentials in Settings or connect new Git credentials as below.
 Specify the desired repository and path accessible to your Git user to store the Project.
 For new projects, specify an empty repository or an empty path within an existing repository.
 For imported projects, select a repository, forked repository, or repository path that already contains the relevant project code.